 Porcelain has a long history that dates back to ancient Chinese culture more than a thousand years ago.
 When you think of porcelain today, it’s typical to associate it with decorative figurines and delicate kitchenware.
 However, porcelain comes in many different types and styles.
 It’s one of the most versatile and durable materials that you can use for building various surfaces inside and outside of the home.
-It’s so versatile, in fact, that the ancient Chinese used it to build a 260-foot tower of Nanjing in 1431 – a structure that stood for over four centuries.
+It’s so versatile but porcelain pavers cleaning is essential, in fact, that the ancient Chinese used it to build a 260-foot tower of Nanjing in 1431 – a structure that stood for over four centuries.

 The durability, availability, and beauty of porcelain became overshadowed by other natural and manufactured stone surfaces for building and decorating homes over the years.
 Today, porcelain is making a comeback due to its many favorable characteristics.